open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 The destination name SHOULD only be used for the span name if it is known to be of low cardinality (cf. [general span name guidelines](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0/specification/trace/api.md#span)).
 This can be assumed if it is statically derived from application code or configuration.
 Wherever possible, the real destination names after resolving logical or aliased names SHOULD be used.
-If the destination name is dynamic, such as a [conversation ID](../attributes-registry/messaging.md) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
+If the destination name is dynamic, such as a [conversation ID](#conversations) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
 In these cases, an artificial destination name that best expresses the destination, or a generic, static fallback like `"(anonymous)"` for [anonymous destinations](#temporary-and-anonymous-destinations) SHOULD be used instead.

-The values allowed for `<operation name>` are defined in the well-known values section for the [`messaging.operation`](../attributes-registry/messaging.md) attribute.
+The values allowed for `<operation name>` are defined in the section [Operation names](#operation-names) below.
 If the format above is used, the operation name MUST match the `messaging.operation` attribute defined for message consumer spans below.

 Examples: